Proof of the Contiguity Conjecture and Lognormal Limit for the Symmetric Perceptron: Abstract

 We establish that the partition function of this model, normalized by its expected value, converges to a lognormal distribution.
 As a consequence, this allows us to establish several conjectures for this model: (i) it proves the contiguity conjecture of Aubin et al.\ '19 between the planted and unplanted models in the satisfiable regime; (ii) it establishes the sharp threshold conjecture; (iii) it proves the frozen 1-RSB conjecture in the symmetric case, conjectured first by Krauth-M\'ezard '89 in the asymmetric case.

-In a recent concurrent work of Perkins-Xu \cite{perkins2021frozen}, the last two conjectures were also established by proving that the partition function concentrates on an exponential scale.
-This left open the contiguity conjecture and the lognormal limit characterization, which are established here.
+In a recent work of Perkins-Xu \cite{perkins2021frozen}, the last two conjectures were also established by proving that the partition function concentrates on an exponential scale, under an analytical assumption on a real-valued function.
+This left open the contiguity conjecture and the lognormal limit characterization, which are established here unconditionally, with the analytical assumption verified.
 In particular, our proof technique relies on a dense counter-part of the small graph conditioning method, which was developed for sparse models in the celebrated work of Robinson and Wormald.